Academic Qualifications

 Professional Qualifications

-Chartered Civil Engineer
+Chartered Civil Engineer (2005).

 Employment

-2007 to date: Managing Director, RBconsult
+2007 to date: Managing Director, RBconsult Ltd

-Freelance consultant providing technical and credit-related
+Independent consultant providing technical and commercial ‘peer

 2002-2007: Director, Standard & Poor’s

-European Infrastructure Finance Ratings practice.
-Responsible
+agency’s European Infrastructure Finance Ratings practice.

-finance (mainly project finance transactions and
+and structured finance (mainly project finance transactions and

-Additional responsibility for transport and
+Additional responsibility for transport-related credit risk

 1988-2001: Associate Director, Steer Davies Gleave